run-ai/docs/docs/Researcher/workloads/workspaces/workspace-v2.md

         *   Enter __UID__
         *   Enter __GID__
         *   Add __Supplementary groups__ (multiple groups can be added, separated by commas).
-    *   Optional: Set the __command and arguments__ for the container running the workload
+    *   Optional: Set the __command and arguments__ for the container running the workload.
-        When If no command is added, the container will use the image’s default command (entry-point).
+        If no command is added, the container will use the image’s default command (entry-point).
         *   Modify the existing command or click __+COMMAND & ARGUMENTS__ to add a new command.
         *   Set multiple arguments separated by spaces, using the following format (e.g.: `--arg1=val1`).
     *   Set the __environment variable(s)__
         *  Modify the existing environment variable(s).
-The existing environment variables may include instructions to guide you with entering the correct values.
+The existing environment variables may include __instructions__ to guide you with entering the correct values.
         * (Optional) Add new variables
         *  Click __+ENVIRONMENT VARIABLE__
             *  Enter a __name__